justinrgarrard/world-of-naevis.net/docs/more/languages/index.md

 #### Signals

 Soldiers, hunters, burglars, and black market dealers are known to communicate through [Cant](cant), a combination sign and signal language.
+Fellow adventurers may leave coded warnings or other messages in Cant through the City Below.